wp-plugins/edit-any-table/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Simplified layout
+* Settings link added to main plugin page
+* Option to set a friendly database name in dashboard widget

 = 1.0.0 =
 * First release

 == Upgrade Notice ==

+= 1.1.0 =
+Widget appearance and ease of use updated

 = 1.0.0 =
 If you don't install this you won't have the plugin :)